-The Pierce Cycle Company was originally a bicycle manufacturer, the became best known for their Pierce-Arrow automobiles.
+While the Pierce Cycle Company was originally a bicycle manufacturer, they became best known for their Pierce-Arrow automobiles.
 In 1908, the company’s owner gave the Pierce Cycle Company as a present to his son Percy.
-Percy immediately added an engine to the bicycle and introduced his first model in 1909, the first four cylinder American motorcycle.
+Percy immediately added an engine to the bicycle and introduced his first model in 1909; it was the first four-cylinder American motorcycle.
 In keeping with the reputation of his father’s fine automobiles, the original price was $325, a costly alternative compared to other motorcycles of the time.
-Until it was recently restored, this motorcycle had been in parts and kept in a attic for nearly a century.
+Until its restoration, this motorcycle had been in parts and kept in a attic for nearly a century.

 Pierce Cycle Company (1909-1913)

 Courtesy of Glen Wiglesworth